zacfermanis/memory-banks/.memory-bank/progress.md

 ## Known Issues

-### No Current Issues
-- All memory bank files are complete and functional
-- Project scope is well-defined
+- Some tests are currently failing due to TypeScript errors in test and service files
-- Technical architecture is sound
+- Developer documentation is still in progress
-- No blockers identified

 ### Potential Future Issues
 1. **Cross-Platform Compatibility**